cashapp/paparazzi/libs/README.md

     ./gradlew publishMavenNativeLibraryPublicationToMavenCentralRepository
     ```

    This may take a few minutes.
-It clones a large repo (2.4 GiB) and then uploads a large artifact
-   (30 MiB) to Maven Central.
+   It clones a large repo (300 MiB) and then uploads a large artifact (30 MiB) to Maven Central.

 6. Visit [Sonatype Nexus][nexus] to promote the artifact.
 Or drop it if there is a problem!
 7. Once deploy is live, continue with changeset from step 4 to update Paparazzi to consume this